 Koloth: Yes, it does.

-Having a powerful fleet that hadn't taken losses yet against the Dominion and were known for being undetectable probably helped a bit too.
+- Having a powerful fleet that hadn't taken losses yet against the Dominion and were the Alpha Quadrant's inventors and masters of cloaking technology certainly helped.

 Kira: You Klaestrons are allies of the Cardassians; your knowledge of the station confirms they must have given you the layouts.
 Which not only compromises Bajoran security, but also...annoys us.